-During the winter months, Vermont roads require at least snow tires.
-Many people have 4 wheel drive vehicles, or use studded snow tires.
-Our road is well-maintained by the town, but it is a typical Vermont mountain road--it may be a challenge without good snow tires or 4 wheel drive until the plow comes through.
+During the winter months, Vermont roads require at least good snow tires.
+Many people have 4 wheel drive vehicles, or use studded snow tires for winter driving conditions.
+Our road is well-maintained by the town, but it is a typical Vermont mountain road--it will be a challenge without good snow tires or 4 wheel drive until the plow comes through.
 If you have any questions, please ask!

 You will be a guest in our family home.
 Rooms are located on separate floors in the house, and the shared bathrooms are located on the 2nd and 1st floors.
 You are welcome to share our common living spaces (kitchen, dining room, living room, outside porches, decks, gardens).

 Guest dogs may be negotiable with prior approval.
 We just want to be sure that visiting dogs will be compatible with our dogs, cats and chickens/ducks.

 Our homestead is smoking and drug-free.
 Alcohol in moderation is fine.